siggy/bbox/docs/README.md

 ---
 layout: default
-title: "Beatboxer: A human-sized drum machine built with a Raspberry Pi, a Feather Scorpio, NeoPixels, and Go"
+title: "Beatboxer: A human-sized drum machine built with a Raspberry Pi, a Feather SCORPIO, NeoPixels, and Go"
 permalink: /
 ---